 Spread at least a ~2cm layer of soil onto the roof with the flat side of a rake.
 This will help achieve a nice even finish and avoid piercing the protective plastic with the sharp side.

 Apply Sedum or Turf!

-Now the topsoil is down, you are ready to put the finishing touch on your living roof – the actual live part!
-Simply roll out your turf or sedum onto the topsoil, and cut to size so there are no gaps – but be careful not to stretch it.
-Now that the living roof is finished, ensure to give it a good watering every day for the next week so the new living roof does not dry out – and the roots can establish into its new environment.
+Now the topsoil is down, you are ready to put the finishing touch on your living roof, the actual live part!
+Simply roll out your turf or sedum onto the topsoil and cut to size so there are no gaps, taking care not to stretch and tear it it.
+Now that the living roof is finished, give it a good watering every day for the next week so the new living roof does not dry out and the roots can establish into its new environment.